deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 To use falcon module you need to return instance of it from your main module file.
 Constructor of FalconModule accepts configuration object as first parameter which should contain property `serviceRegistry` which is a callback.

-That callback will be passed with `bind` function which allows for binding and scope control as [InversifyJS](https://github.com/inversify/InversifyJS/blob/master/wiki/scope.md) does plus exposes additional methods for registration of the following Falcon Server specific types:
+That callback will be passed with `bind` function which allows for binding and scope control as [InversifyJS](https://github.com/inversify/InversifyJS/blob/master/wiki/scope.md) does plus exposes additional methods for registration of the following DEITY Middleware specific types:

 - [DataSources](../data-sources):
   - `bind('name').toDataSource(Constructor)`